• Home

 obtained, your insurance rates and possibly your insurance requirements may

-2. Your LAG is below the BFE but the lowest finished floor elevation
+drop. - Your LAG is below the BFE but the lowest finished floor elevation

 (FFE) is above the BFE.
 In this case you need to purchase flood insurance.